nicolonsky/ModernWorkplaceConcierge/README.md

 <img src="https://github.com/nicolonsky/ModernWorkplaceConcierge/blob/master/Doc/Consent.png" alt="Consent" width="25%">

 As the tool performs only GET and POST requests to the Graph API no unitended or negative effects should occur.
 Additionally conditional access policies are imported as disabled to prevent a lockout.

+## Privacy

+All up- and downloaded data is processed in memory and not stored persistent.
+No usage data with Azure AD tenant ID's or Azure AD user information is collected.
+The app uses Azure application insights and traces the performance markers [what-does-application-insights-monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview#what-does-application-insights-monitor).

 ### Host your own instance